CT Comparison: Toshiba Aquilion RXL and Aquilion 32 and 16

 Main differences of the Toshiba Aquilion RXL and Aquilion 16- and 32-slice

-The RXL is available in both a 16 and 32 slices version, but it can reconstruct images faster than the regular Aquilion 16 and 32-slice.
+The RXL is available in both a 16 and 32 slices version, but it can reconstruct images faster than the regular Aquilion 32 and 16.

 It comes with the dose reduction technologies and delivers higher image quality.